SuleimanovShakir/MitochondrialGenes/README.md

 <img src="img/Figure1.png" align='center', width="100%">
 </div>

+*Figure1.
+Correlation (A) and clustering (B) analysis of within and between groups*

 After that, we have decided to compare expression profile between controls and 2 treatment times.
 Comparing to control, incubation of cells with myxothiazole led to subsequent upregulation of gene expression.
 On the volcano plot one can observe higher amount of upregulated genes comparing to downregulated.
 Most of the genes didn't have significant expression level (>= 0.05), so that they were excluded from the analysis.

 <div style='justify-content: center'>
 <img src="img/Figure2.png" align='center', width="100%">
 </div>

+*Figure2.
+Comparison of expression profiles between control and myxothiazole using heatmap (A) and volcano plot (B)*

 Applying the same methodology independently to the groups, incubated with myxothiazole for 5 and 17 hours (h), we had observed that number of significantly up- or down-regulated genes was significantly higher in the group after 17h of incubation rather than 5h, so that's why we fosuced on 17h incubation group of genes.

 <div style='justify-content: center'>
 <img src="img/Figure3.png" align='center', width="100%">
 </div>

+*Figure3.
+Comparison of expression profiles between control and myxothiazole after 5 hours of incubation using heatmap (A) and volcano plot (B)*

 <div style='justify-content: center'>
 <img src="img/Figure4.png" align='center', width="100%">
 </div>

+*Figure4.
+Comparison of expression profiles between control and myxothiazole after 17 hours of incubation using heatmap (A) and volcano plot (B)*

 After identifing candidate genes we have performed GO enrichment analyses to look at the biological and molecular pathways and processes which migth be involved to the mythochondrial dysfunction.
 Firstly, we studied upregulated genes.